Ready to upload? Use the direct links below to begin your online submission.

 * Update for MS Word 2016 (PC), for pagination in the footer:

-1. Insert > Edit Footer > remove “Link to previous” setting on all landscape sections and the portrait sections following them
+1. Click on first landscape page.
+Insert > Edit Footer > remove “Link to previous” setting on all landscape sections and the portrait sections following them.
+Repeat for headers on each page as well (Insert > Edit Header > uncheck "Link to previous").

 2. Go to landscape page and delete the existing page number from the footer